+Rapporteur’s summary:

+This question is related with Question 6.1-2, hence rapporteur suggests to delay the issue until we have common understanding on Question 6.1-2.

 Question 6.1-4: For BC/GC, do you think down-selection of the length of the on-duration timer is necessary when multiple QoS profiles are associated with the same DST L2 ID?
 Please give your comments.